camiladans/703501ac4a383650d697544e6bc04f490c9054d894d5a777048ff94dce04099f_Predicting-Patient-Admission/README.md

 This project uses a two-stage Docker setup:
 - **Docker.pipeline** builds the ML pipeline image with all dependencies and source code.
-- **Docker.airflow** extends the ML image to run in Apache Airflow for orchestration.
+- **Docker.mlflow** extends the ML image to run in Apache Airflow for orchestration.

 ## 1 Create Docker Image